Qiskit/documentation/README.md

 To check that formatting is valid without actually making changes, run `npm run check:fmt` or `npm run check`.

+## Prettier errors

+If you get an error that tells you to `run Prettier to fix`, the command to do so is `npx prettier --write` or `npm run fmt` as mentioned in the [Format TypeScript files](#format-typescript-files) section.
+To run Prettier on a single file, you can do so with `npx prettier --write filename.md`.

 ## Regenerate an existing API docs version

 This is useful when we make improvements to the API generation script.